 The townsfolk idolized Brown as a good Samaritan when he refused to prosecute the dine-and-dashers.
 Until, that is, they discovered a nearby underwater mass body dump site that was suspiciously also full of merchant wagons.
 Turns out Brown knew exactly which of those merchants was stacked with cash upon their return from trading their goods.
 And, based on the stories of his descendants and the supernatural communication in the location, Brown got them wasted at the tavern, snuck into the room they rented from him (which he obviously had the keys to) and allegedly murdered them in their sleep.
 Then, he’d presumably drive their now empty wagon with their corpse inside onto his ferry boat, take it out a ways, and dump the evidence.

-Amy tells us of a spirit photograph she took inadvertently on a trip to go visit Robert the Doll.
-When she captured the silvery figure on camera, she showed it around to the excited docents, who asked her to send them a copy for their collection.
-But when she went to retrieve the photo off her camera roll, the silvery figure – that everyone had witnessed – was completely missing from the photo.
+Amy tells us of a digital spirit photograph she took which clearly showed an ephemeral figure she thought might be a ghost.
+She didn’t take this digital photograph in Chattanooga, or even on a ghost tour, but on a trip to Florida to visit Robert the Doll.
+When she inadvertently captured the silvery figure on camera, she showed it around to the excited docents, who asked her to send them a copy for their collection.
+But when she went to retrieve the photo off her camera roll, the silvery figure—that everyone had witnessed—was completely missing from the photo.
 What wizardry is this?
 Was the corroboration some sort of mass hysteria?
 Have we ever heard a justification for a paranormal phenomena more condescending than mass hysteria?

 According to fstoppers.com, digital photographs (of ghosts and anything else) do actually degrade.
 JPEGs are lossy formats, meaning the file loses a little bit of data every time you save it, even if you didn’t change anything in the file.
 According to the author, saving the file just 5-6 times is enough to cause a visible difference in the image quality.